 1. Memrise vs Duolingo

-Duolingo lessons are typically 5 to 10 minutes long and consist of quick-hit drills and exercises spanning listening, reading, writing, and speaking.
-These drills include fill-in-the-blanks, matching pairs, sentence puzzles, translating sentences, and completing mock conversations.
+Duolingo lessons typically last 5 to 10 minutes and consist of quick-hit drills spanning listening, reading, writing, and speaking.
+These include fill-in-the-blanks, matching pairs, sentence puzzles, and translating sentences.
 The structure is linear; you progress through a predefined path of skills and units.

 Memrise lessons are similar in length but begin differently.
 Each lesson typically starts with short video clips of native speakers introducing new words and phrases.
-You then complete various exercises to reinforce what you learned.
-Memrise also allows you to customize session length (from 5 to 50 new words per session), giving you more control over your learning pace.
+Memrise also allows you to customise session length (from 5 to 50 new words per session), giving you more control over your learning pace.

 Duolingo includes speaking exercises with voice recognition technology.
 You listen to a phrase and repeat it; the app evaluates your pronunciation and provides feedback.
 However, these exercises are limited in the free version and work best for popular languages like Spanish and French.